Learn To Use scale_color_brewer To Change Colors In ggplot2

 Table of Contents

 Download the data file here and load the libraries we will need, according to the code below.
 To read the data, use the R function read_csv().
-Additionally, we are only interested in the five first rows and in columns 3 and 5 to 36.
+Additionally, we are only interested in the first five rows and in columns 3 and 5 to 36.
 They are selected with [1:5, c(3, 5:36)].

 content_copy Copy